 Delineation diamond drilling at Phoenix was primarily done with NQ sized core (47.6 mm diameter) in holes WR-249 through WR-275 and HQ sized core (63.5 mm diameter) reducing down to NQ at 350 m in holes WR-276 through WR-561A, with most holes successfully penetrating into the basement.
 In general, drilling in the higher grade areas of the Phoenix deposit has been conducted on a nominal drill hole grid spacing of 25 m northeast-southwest by 10 m northwest-southeast.
 Some additional infill holes were drilled primarily to test the spatial continuity of the mineralization.
-The most notable results from drilling to date are the intersections of 6.0 m of 62.6% U3O8 in hole WR-273, 3.5 m of 58.2% U3O8 in hole WR-305, 8.4 m of 38.4% U3O8 in hole WR-401, and 10.5 m of 50.1% U3O8 in hole WR-525.
+The most notable results from drilling to date are the intersections of 6.0 m of 62.6% $U_3O_8$ in hole WR-

+273, 3.5 m of $58.2\% U_3O_8$ in hole WR-305, 8.4 m of $38.4\% U_3O_8$ in hole WR-401, and 10.5 m of $50.1\% U_3O_8$ in hole WR-525.
 The bulk of the flat lying high-grade mineralization is positioned at and sub-parallel to the unconformity.

 All holes were logged for lithology, structure, alteration, mineralization, and geotechnical characteristics.
 Data were entered into DHLogger software on laptops in the field.
-The DHLogger data were transferred into a Fusion database.
-All drill hole data were validated throughout the drilling program and as an integral component of the current recent resource estimation work.
+The DHLogger data was transferred into a Fusion database.
+All drill hole data was validated throughout the drilling program and as an integral component of the current recent resource estimation work.
 Hard copies of drill logs are stored at site.